 Technology companies like Boxever work with Enterprise Ireland to help extend their global reach.

-With 35 offices in different markets around the world, Enterprise Ireland helps companies scale through industry advisors, strategic partnerships and resources they need to grow, supporting programs like Propeller Shannon, which give rise to cutting-edge technologies that will shape the travel sector over the coming decades.
+With 35 offices in different markets worldwide, Enterprise Ireland helps companies scale through industry advisors, strategic partnerships and resources, supporting programs like Propeller Shannon, which give rise to cutting-edge technologies that will shape the travel industry over the coming decades.

 “Companies that will become dominant will be leaders in putting the customer first.
 They are really going to push the industry forward as competition will continue to intensify,” she says.

 “There are definitely startups in Ireland that are finding solutions to transform travel technology further.
-You can look at CarTrawler’s Bobby Healy and his latest project, Manna, which will use autonomous drones to deliver fast food.
+For example, you can look at CarTrawler’s Bobby Healy and his latest project, Manna, which will use autonomous drones to deliver fast food.”